-- Development of technologically appropriate classroom space to meet changing educational needs, including the construction of the Career Technology Center. - Updating of existing classrooms and instructional laboratories to provide a model space for traditional learning, distance learning and conferencing, in a computer intensive environment. - A plan to address deferred maintenance issues throughout all campus facilities, continuing College efforts to properly maintain building systems in order to reverse or avoid deterioration. - Reconfiguration of existing buildings to accommodate growth and simplify student interaction with College departments.
+- Development of technologically appropriate classroom space to meet changing educational needs, including the construction of the Career Technology Center, the renovation and addition to the East and West Technology Buildings (renamed Founders Hall), renovation and addition to the Life Sciences Building, renovation and expansion to the Campbell Academic Center, renovation and expansion of the Welch Health Education Building, and renovation to the Whitman Center. - Updating of existing classrooms and instructional laboratories to provide a model space for traditional learning, distance learning and conferencing, in a computer intensive environment. - A plan to address deferred maintenance issues throughout all campus facilities, continuing College efforts to properly maintain building systems in order to reverse or avoid deterioration and updating the Facilities Complex and its support buildings. - Reconfiguration of existing buildings to accommodate growth and simplify student interaction with College departments including renovation and expansion of the Warrick Student Center.